About

 Laparoscopic (keyhole) colorectal surgery

 Dr Gall performs 80% of bowel operations laparoscopically.
 This is a minimal access or keyhole operation where most of the surgery is performed with long instruments and a camera inserted through tiny trocars placed through the abdomen.
 The bowel is then removed via a short incision (usually 7cm / 3 inches).
-Until recently, most colorectal operations were performed as open surgery through long abdominal incisions of up to 35cm (14 inches).
-Patients undergoing laparoscopic surgery have less pain and a quicker recovery time and can generally leave hospital earlier if they wish.
+In the past, many colorectal operations were performed as open surgery through long abdominal incisions of up to 35cm (14 inches).
+Patients undergoing laparoscopic surgery have less pain and a quicker recovery allowing them to return home sooner.

 Inflammatory bowel disease